-The team will have a Decision Voting Council (DVC) that has executive deciding power on all design and strategy decisions for our competition robot.
+The team will have a Decision Voting Council (DVC) that has executive deciding power on all design and robot strategy decisions (not competition match strategy) for our competition robot.
 This council will be comprised of students in the curriculum council, all technical leads (12 students total), all students that have served 3 or more years on the team, and 2 potential reserve spots.
-One decided by students in the CC and one decided by the teachers.
+One decided by students in the CC and one decided by the Team Managers.